vijpandaturtle/search-sample-return/writeup_template.md

 **Note: running the simulator with different choices of resolution and graphics quality may produce different results, particularly on different machines!
 Make a note of your simulator settings (resolution and graphics quality set on launhe problem ch) and frames per second (FPS output to terminal by `drive_rover.py`) in your writeup when you submit the project so your reviewer can reproduce your results.**

 When I launched my Rover simulator and set it to autonomous mode, I observed the following results.
 The rover is mapping more than 40% of the environment, but with limited accuracy level that is limited fidelity.
-The rover also gets stuck sometimes, after which it turns on its own or with user input from the manual mode.
+The stats of Rover after three test runs is as follows :
+Display Setting for simulator : 1024 x 768
+Graphics Quality : Good

+Test Run 1:
 ![alt text][image3]
+Test Run 2:
+![alt text][image4]
+Test Run 3:
+![alt text][image5]

+From the results of the above three test runs, you can see that the behaviour of the car is rather unpredictable.
+At certain arbitrary points of time, it gets stuck or keeps moving around the same place in circles and sometimes requires user input (switched to manual mode) to move smoothly.
+My belief is that the cause for this lies in the decision making logic of the Rover.
+So, I would focus on improving the decion_step() function in order to improve the performance of the rover.